 Your clients’ accounting information systems might have worked great under the old rules.
 But what’s going to happen when they change their processes to follow the new law?
 Can their current systems handle the new flow of data and produce accurate reporting?

-As a modern accountant, part of your job involves consulting with clients on issues such as these.
-Many of them don’t know any more about their information systems than they do their accounting processes.
+Consult with your clients on issues such as these.
+Many don’t know any more about their information systems than they do about their accounting processes.
 Consider offering your clients audits of their accounting information systems.
-In doing so, you can spot potential problems before they create major headaches with your clients’ financial reporting.
+In doing so, you can spot potential problems before they occur.

 The reach of IFRS 15 is broad.
 In many cases, it can affect parts of a business that have little to do with the actual booking of revenue.
 For example, say your client employs outside sales representatives who call on businesses in the area.
 When a rep books a sale, the new customer signs a contract stipulating payment up front, with the promised product or service delivered at a later date.

 Before IFRS 15, your client recognized the revenue when it received payment from a new customer.
-Your client also paid the sales rep, per the employment contract, a commission on the sale as soon as revenue was recognized.
-Now your client cannot recognize revenue at the same time as before.
-This affects not only its accounting processes and sales contracts with customers but also its employment contracts with sales reps.
+Your client also paid the sales rep a commission on the sale as soon as revenue was recognized.
+Now, revenue cannot be recognized until the customer receives the product or service.
+It might take some time for your client to get accustomed to these revamped revenue standards.
+This affects not only the accounting processes and sales contracts with customers, but also employment contracts with sales reps.

 IFRS 15 is certainly a hefty law, but walking your clients through the updates and making sure they’re complying with the first steps.
 Ready for success?
 Accelerate your year-end adjustment process and start saving time on corporate returns with QuickBooks Online Accountant.
 Sign up for free.